PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 2.4 Specify non-Tensor arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, the `input_spec`` from ``to_static`` decorator only receive objects with ``InputSpec`` type.
+Currently, the ``input_spec`` from ``to_static`` decorator only receives objects with ``InputSpec`` type.
 When the decorated function contains some non-Tensor arguments, such as Int, String or other python types, we recommend to use kwargs with default values as argument, see use_act in followed example.

 .. code-block:: python